pedropark99/Personal-website/posts/2023/2023-12-29-vim-cheatsheet/cheatsheet.typ

 When you need to provide some input to the command/shortcut, like a pattern to search for, or a number of lines to jump, then this input will be surrounded by curly brackets (`{` and `}`).
-So if you see `{pattern}` inside a shortcut/command, this means that you need to type a pattern in the place of this `{pattern}`.
+So if you see `{pattern}` inside a shortcut/command, this means that you need to type the pattern you want to use.

 = Vim modes